-- 3.3 Committee members will be bound by confidentiality requirements under Council's Code of Conduct.
-All attendees are responsible and accountable for maintaining the confidentiality of the information they receive during the course of these meetings. - 3.4 Members and attendees may be entrusted with highly sensitive information at times, as well as personal information regarding staff members.
-Therefore, they must maintain confidentiality at all times, displaying a high level of ethics and professionalism. - 3.5 The Committee chairperson and independent members are not authorised to make public statements with regards to Council matters.
+- 3.4 Members and attendees may be entrusted with highly sensitive information at times, as well as personal information regarding staff members.
+Therefore, they must maintain confidentiality at all times, displaying a high level of ethics and professionalism. - 3.5 The Committee Chair and independent members are not authorised to make public statements with regards to Council matters.
 Any media inquiries should be directed to the General Manager for action in accordance with Council's Media Policy. - 3.6 Any requests for disclosure of information relating to the Committee will be managed by the Governance Team and in accordance with the Government Information (Public Access) Act 2009 and the Privacy and Personal Information Protection Act 1998.